This Detox Hair Care Brand Is Here To Take The Free Radicals Out Of Wash Day

 Climaplex Multi-Benefit Styling Spray, $9.99

-If you are looking for a styling spray that provides hold, texture, and body, look no further than this styling spray.
+If you are looking for a styling spray that delivers hold, texture, and body, look no furthermy.
 It also provides some heat protection, adds shine, conditions, detangles, and repairs.

 Climaplex Curl Defining Cream, $9.99